 Where should I keep this medicine?

 - Keep the medicine in a cupboard, away from heat and direct sunlight.

 - It does not need to be kept in the fridge.

 - Make sure that children cannot see or reach the medicine.

 - Keep the medicine in the container it came in.

-Your child’s doctor, pharmacist or nurse will be able to give you more information about azathioprine and about other medicines used to treat inflammatory bowel diseases.
+Your doctor, pharmacist or nurse will be able to give you more information about Azathioprine and about other medicines used to treat inflammatory bowel disease.